samus-io/tablab-steps/steps/1YrTQmJOGW6HYw0Xta0YhPCvVnUZz2AABF3/en/README.md

-# Information disclosure through response headers
+# Information disclosure via response headers

 * Web servers, like `Apache`, often include response headers that reveals sensitive information by default, such as `Server` header.
 Other technologies, like programming languages or frameworks, may also add headers automatically, such as PHP including the `X-Powered-By` header.
 * These headers can expose technical details about the web application's environment.
 Disclosing server types and versions helps attackers look for known exploits associated with specific versions.